CM20314-group20/CM20314-cf-shopping-app/README.md

 ```
 npx expo start
 ```
-A QR code will appear in the terminal, scan it with your phone camera and it will open in Expo Go and will show realtime updates to the app
+A QR code will appear in the terminal, scan it with your phone camera and it will open in Expo Go and will show realtime updates to the app.

+We are using React Native Wind for CSS, the documentation can be found at https://reactnativewind.com/docs/intro